About Broader Public Sector Accountability Act, 2010

 Annual Reporting On Consultant Use

 The Government of Ontario through the Ministry of Finance and the Ministry of Health & Long Term Care have placed considerable emphasis on the manner in which BPS organizations engage consultants.
-Recently passed legislation in the form of Bill 122 and new BPS Procurement Directives require all hospitals to follow specific rules.
+Legislation in the form of Bill 122 and new BPS Procurement Directives require all hospitals to follow specific rules.
 In response, CMH has developed a new policy entitled; "Use of Consultants".
 Key elements of the Use of Consultants policy include: